How to never miss your medication: Medisafe App Review

 Complex Dose Schedule

-One feature where many of the other medication apps struggle is dose schedule flexibility.
-With Medisafe, you can select frequencies such as how many times a day (up to 12 times), every number of hours (from 1 to 12 hours), for a specific number of days, on a specific day of the week and more.
-I am yet to come across a schedule that the Medisafe app can’t accommodate.
+One feature where many other medication apps struggle is dose schedule flexibility.
+With Medisafe, you can select frequencies such as how many times a day (up to 12 times), every number of hours (from 1 to 12 hours), for a specific number of days, on a particular day of the week and more.
+I have yet to come across a schedule that the Medisafe app can’t accommodate.

-US customers seem to be alerted when any of their prescribed medications should not be taken together.
-This is a powerful feature but unfortunately, one I wasn’t able to test as I am currently in New Zealand.
+US customers seem alerted when their prescribed medications should not be taken together.
+This is a powerful feature, but unfortunately, I couldn’t test it as I am currently in New Zealand.

 Medisafe Drug Interactions